 Health authorities and the diet industry are keen to point out that it is very high in saturated fat (the type that is mostly bad for us), in fact, it contains more saturated fat than butter or lard – around 90%.

 However!
 As with most things, not all saturated fats are created equal.
 It is thought by the pro-coconut oil lobby that coconut oil has a slightly different molecular make-up than other saturated fats and could be of help in lowering cholesterol, weight loss and other health benefits.

 When it comes to cooking, we should be looking to use oils with a ‘high smoke point’.
 The reason for this is that when heated at or close to 180 degrees centigrade fats react with oxygen and undergo what is known as oxidation.
 In this process, some oils can form harmful compounds that have been documented as having a detrimental effect on health.
-This this true of many oils high in polyunsaturated fats, including a lot of vegetable oils such as soy bean, sunflower and corn oil.
+This is true of many oils high in polyunsaturated fats, including a lot of vegetable oils such as soybean, sunflower and corn oil.
 If you want to avoid carcinogenic compounds released by some oils when cooking, always check the smoke point and avoid polyunsaturated fats.
 Coconut oil has a relatively high smoke point compared to many fats.

 However, whilst coconut oil does have a high smoke point, its high saturated fat content causes me to opt for other fats for most of my cooking.
-My personal choices for frying, roasting and other cooking at a high temperature are cold pressed rapeseed oil, olive oil (not extra virgin), and peanut oil when stir frying.
+My personal choices for frying, roasting and other cooking at a high temperature are cold-pressed rapeseed oil, olive oil (not extra virgin), and peanut oil when stir-frying.

 As with everything in life moderation and balance is always a good approach!